eleiotu/lei-velvarathan/updated-readme.md

 ## Improvements
 We improved our model by making changes to our spam filter.
 We only include words in our frequency find if they consisted of letters.
 This removed a lot of unnecessary filler characters in emails such as from and to addresses and other email meta data.
-Secondly we improved our training by including both ham folders which increased the amount of data our program took in which increased its accuracy
+Secondly we improved our training by including both ham folders which increased the amount of data our program took in which increased its accuracy.
+Changes to HTML styling include the change of colours on the webpage, redesign of format into a simplier user-interface.

 ## How to Run